sabrinazhar/sabrinazhar/README.md

 ## 🚀 Projects
-- Here’s a collection of the projects I’ve built fduring my personal time and in university.
+- Here’s a collection of the projects I’ve built during my personal time and in university.
 - Each project reflects my passion for learning, problem-solving, and building software that makes an impact.

 👉 [Explore my project portfolio here.](https://github.com/sabrinazhar/portfolio)